 Terrorism damage caused by chemical, biological, radiological or nuclear means is included as standard.
-From April 2018 we also cover acts of terrorism where a cyber trigger is used.
+We also cover acts of terrorism where damage is caused using a cyber trigger, and latterly the scheme has been widened to include non-damage business interruption.